Construction of Marine Works

 If the facilities are found in need of repair, we will arrange maintenance works, including concrete repair, fender repair and upgrading, and protective coating works to the marine facilities.
 To minimise disruption to ferry services and inconvenience to the public, we provide temporary berths or carry out the maintenance works after peak hours to maintain their operation.

-The Port Maintenance Information System (PMIS) has been implemented to cope with the growing demand for storage and prompt retrieval of information on the increasing number of marine structures we maintained.
+The Port Maintenance Information System (PMIS), a computerized database with all the essential history and records of individual marine structures, has been implemented to cope with the growing demand for storage and prompt retrieval of information on the increasing number of marine structures we maintained.
+It enables us to respond to enquiries quickly and facilitate our planning, prioritization and scheduling of maintenance works.

 Maintenance Dredging

 During our dredging works, we work closely with the Marine Department and the Environmental Protection Department to mitigate the marine traffic and environmental impacts.
 The dredged material will be disposed of at approved disposal sites for open sea disposal or confined marine disposal according to its contamination level.
-The annual expenditure for maintenance of marine facilities and dredging is about $80 million.